arbor-sim/arbor/doc/tutorial/network_ring.rst

 Step **(12)** initalizes the ``threads`` parameter of :class:`arbor.context` with the ``avail_threads`` flag.
 By supplying this flag, a context is constructed that will use all locally available threads.
-On your local machine this will match the number of cpu-cores, times two if your cpu provides some form of simultaneous multithreading.
-Especially with large numbers of cells you will notice the speed-up. :func:`arbor.partition_load_balance` creates a default domain decomposition, which for contexts initialized with ``threads=avail_threads`` distributes cells evenly over the available cores.
+On your local machine this will match the number of CPU-cores, likely multiplied by two if your CPU provides some form of `multithreading <https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)>`_.
+Especially with large numbers of cells you will notice the speed-up.
+(You could instantiate the recipe with 5000 cells and observe the difference.
+Don't forget to turn of plotting if you do; it will take more time to generate the image then to run the actual simulation!)
+:func:`arbor.partition_load_balance` creates a default domain decomposition, which for contexts initialized with ``threads=avail_threads`` distributes cells evenly over the available cores.
 You can print the objects to see what defaults they produce on your system.